 529 Kids Consign

-Want to shop?
 If you have a little Beyoncé, Emma Watson or Tim Gunn in the making, then this is the place to outfit them.
 Trendy pieces abound, including baby Uggs, Hanna Anderson jammies and lots of sweet gifts for newborns.
 Plus, 529 offers up a well-curated maternity section.
 Sift through closely—you may be surprised by what you find (think: Burberry baby dresses, Ralph Lauren toddler suits, and Citizens for Humanity maternity jeans).
-Bonus?
-If your baby is teething, pop in to pick up a teething necklace to soothe sore gums.

 Want to consign?
 529 offers a 60/40 split with consignors receiving 40% of the purchase price after a three month period.
-Sort through Junior's too-snug outfits, and if they're clean and Fido hasn’t chewed a hole in the rear then call to set up an appointment.
+Sort through Junior's too-snug outfits, and if they're clean call to set up an appointment.
 If that baby Gap sweater doesn't sell, you have the option of reclaiming it or 529 will donate it to the Lupus Foundation.

 The Growing Years

 The Growing Years is a kid-friendly store that will put your kiddo in a trance with their non-stop Disney movies.
 Have a more active child?
 They also have a play area to help your kids let out some energy.
 This consignment shop specializes in “gently-worn clothing and shoes at the most affordable prices”.
 Their inventory includes baby clothes, pre-teen clothes, maternity wear, and monogrammed jewelry and accessories.
 For your American Girl fanatic, you can also find American Girl outfits.